 THE DIARIES OF ADAM & EVE by Mark Twain

-Featuring Felice Becker as Eve, Joerg Witzsch as Adam and The Stuttgart Harmonizers as a Quartet of Gaurdian Angels
+Featuring Felice Becker as Eve, Bardia Khajenoori as Adam, Gabby Nelson as The Snake and The Stuttgart Harmonizers as a Quartet of Gaurdian Angels

 This reading combines two different works by Mark Twain – EXTRACTS FROM ADAM’S DIARY and EVE’S DIARY; these separate short stories were published, years apart, independently of one another.
 Mark Twain, America’s greatest humorist, claims to have “translated” the “original” diaries of mankind’s first couple into English.